Viren070/EmuHaven/README.md

 4. Extract the downloaded zip file and inside the extracted folder launch `EmuHaven.exe`

 > [!WARNING]
 > Windows Defender will detect the file as a virus since the file is unsigned.
 This is a false positive and can be ignored.
-You can follow the steps below and run the source code instead if you don't want to run an EXE.
+>
+> If you do not trust the distributable, you can either run the source code or build the distributable yourself.
+The steps to do so are detailed below.

 ### Using Source Code

+If you are using this method, stability is not guaranteed.

+**Requirements**:
+* Python 3.12
+* Git
+> [!WARNING]
+> tkinter is also a required library.
+It is usually installed by default.
+If you are struggling to install tkinter, refer to [this StackOverflow answer](https://stackoverflow.com/questions/76105218/why-does-tkinter-or-turtle-seem-to-be-missing-or-broken-shouldnt-it-be-part/76105219#76105219)

 If you want to run EmuHaven from the source code: